samhwang/docker-php-image/README.md

 ## What does it have

 - PHP 7.4
+  - Filesystem supports: PNG, JPEG, ZIP, Freetype, PQ, GD
+  - DB support: MySQL, PostgreSQL
 - Apache / NGINX server
-- Supervisor (to manage PHP and the server)
+- S6 (to supervise PHP and the server)
 - Debian / Alpine OS

-> Does it fit Docker's guideline of one process per container ?
+## Does it fit Docker's guideline of one process per container

-Sadly, no. PHP and its server pal (whether NGINX or Apache) gets too coupled together that it still is a murky ground decision on should they be separated.
-To me, I'm deciding on not opening a new can of worms right now and stick with the less granular option.
+Sadly, no. PHP and its server pal (whether NGINX or Apache) gets too coupled together that it gets way too granular and too much of a hassle to split them up.
+I have since adopted the just-containers' interpretation of "The Docker Way".

-This may change in the future.
+More explanation can be found on their [s6-overlay](https://github.com/just-containers/s6-overlay#the-docker-way) repo.

 ## Supported tags

 - `latest`, `7.4`, `7.4-apache`
-- `7.4-apache-alpine`
+- `7.4-alpine`,`7.4-apache-alpine`
 - `7.4-nginx`
 - `7.4-nginx-alpine`